bmlt-enabled/release-notes-tool/readme.md

 ## Examples

-I have included two different formats of release notes files to test with WordPress (readme.txt) and yap (RELEASENOTES.md).
+See releases in this repo of builds using the following two examples [https://github.com/bmlt-enabled/release-notes-tool/releases](https://github.com/bmlt-enabled/release-notes-tool/releases) I have included two different formats of release notes files to test with WordPress (readme.txt) and yap (RELEASENOTES.md).

 Usage with yaps RELEASENOTES.md